 Most spondylosis symptoms result from spinal osteoarthritis, but there may be other causes as well.
 It is a progressive cascade whereby one anatomical change occurs, which leads to more degeneration and changes in your spine’s structures… creating a self-perpetuating cycle of wear and tear that comes with aging… this is normal but at times in certain individuals may manifest as painful problems in the back and neck.
 Spinal arthritis affects the joints and discs and as these break down, the spine loses its normal gentle curvatures, it becomes stiff and the bones shift abnormally against one another which ultimately can cause pain through inflammation of the region, or they may narrow the spine and pinch upon surrounding spinal nerves leading to issues like sciatica.

 There are risks associated with any type of surgery or medical intervention.
-Particularly with regards to neurosurgery these risks may include weakness, numbness, and strokes… bleeding and infection can also be complications that are possible especially when one suffers from other co-existing illnesses such as diabetes.
-Before any surgery, your surgeon will discuss risks specific to your condition and type of surgery with you… reassuringly, when the right surgery is done for the correct diagnosis the surgery has good odds of favorable outcome with minimal chance of harm.
-Death as a result of brain or spine surgery is rare and not “50:50” as many people think.
+Particularly with regards to neurosurgery these risks may include weakness, numbness, and strokes… bleeding and infection can also be complications that are possible especially when one suffers from co-existing illness.

 Many of the conditions we treat can be managed without surgery, at least initially.
 Especially with degenerative conditions, the adage of less is more is sometimes applicable.
 However, other times, there are clear indications for surgery and then this needs also to be respected.
 But if appropriate, we always attempt to treat conditions conservatively with this philosophy of first trying to do no harm.
 Alternative treatments include changes of lifestyle(weight, stop smoking, physical activity), medical management to control symptoms through pain killers, joint injections or spinal epidural injections, or to be patient and follow up with watchful waiting as some diseases that observed with regular scans and clinical reviews to ensure they remain stable.